 The DOT is a team of ten civil servants who work on public diplomacy at the State Department.
-The team started in November 2006 as an attempt at directly engaging with online users on popular sites in Arabic, Persian, and Urdu that discuss American foreign policy in the Middle East.
-Six members of the team are responsible for Arabic sites; the other four members cover Farsi and Urdu websites.
-Three characteristics distinguish the DOT: First, it is entirely composed of civil servants of Arabic, Persian, and South Asian descent who are native speakers of Arabic, Persian, and Urdu.
+The Team started in November 2006 as an attempt at directly engaging with online users on popular sites in Arabic, Persian, and Urdu that discuss American foreign policy in the Middle East.
+Six members of the team are responsible for Arabic sites.
+Three characteristics distinguish the DOT: First, it is entirely composed of civil servants of Arabic, Persian, and South-Asian descent who are native speakers of Arabic, Persian, and Urdu.
 Second, the team members not only post online using their real (if not always full) names, but also always identify themselves as members of the team working for the State Department.
 The State Department seal is used whenever possible as the avatar of the DOT users on the sites they post on.
-Thus, the team differs greatly from other government teams that use the internet covertly as in France, Israel, China, and Russia, where government workers pose as "ordinary" bloggers and web commentators to disseminate government views and discredit selected opposing views.
+As such, the team differs greatly from other government teams that use the Internet covertly like in France, Israel, China, and Russia, where government workers pose as "ordinary" bloggers and web commentators to disseminate government views and discredit selected opposing views.
 Third, the team members post messages about American foreign policy on popular discussion websites and social networking sites rather than on a US government site, and tend to respond to other users individually.
 This approach is in tune with the team's characterization as aiming at "outreach" and joining an ongoing conversation.